tbrambor/broadway-lottery-automation/README.md

-# Broadway Lottery
+# Broadway Lottery Automation

 ## Overview

-The project was created to automate signing up for Broadway musicals' lotteries to get affordable tickets.
+This project automates signing up for Broadway musical lotteries to get affordable tickets.
 It supports multiple lottery platforms:

 - **[Broadway Direct](https://lottery.broadwaydirect.com/)** - TypeScript/Playwright implementation
 - **[Telecharge](https://www.telecharge.com/)** - TypeScript/Playwright implementation

 Each lottery platform has its own workflow and can be enabled independently.
 The results of the lottery drawings are sent out via email (frequently at 3 p.m., but not always).
 Enjoy the shows and please use this automation responsibly.
 Reselling these tickets is not allowed.

+## Acknowledgments

+This project was originally forked from [NameFILIP/broadway-lottery](https://github.com/NameFILIP/broadway-lottery) but has since evolved significantly with major enhancements including:

+- **Multi-lottery support**: Added Telecharge lottery automation alongside Broadway Direct
+- **Auto-discovery**: Automatic show discovery from bwayrush.com for both platforms
+- **Interactive configuration**: User-friendly tools for configuring which shows to enter
+- **Enhanced modularity**: Improved code structure and maintainability
+- **Better documentation**: Comprehensive guides for non-technical users
+- **GitHub Actions integration**: Automated daily lottery entries

+While the original project provided the foundation, this version has been substantially rewritten and expanded to support a more comprehensive lottery automation workflow.

+For more details, see [ACKNOWLEDGMENTS.md](ACKNOWLEDGMENTS.md).

 ## Quick Configuration Guide